angular-dashboard-framework/angular-dashboard-framework/README.md

 > Dashboard framework with Angular.js and Twitter Bootstrap.

 The api of angular-dashboard-framework (adf) is documented [here](http://sdorra.github.io/angular-dashboard-framework/docs/).
+A getting started guide can be found [here](https://github.com/sdorra/angular-dashboard-framework/wiki/Getting-started).
-Follow me ([@ssdorra](https://twitter.com/ssdorra)) on twitter for latest updates and news about aft.
+Follow me ([@ssdorra](https://twitter.com/ssdorra)) on twitter for latest updates and news about adf.

 ## Demo